ozakiryota/about_me/english.md

   * Conducting development of obstacle detection system for dump trucks using LiDARs and radars.
   * Developed bulldozer simulator.
   * Developed novel blade control algorithm for bulldozers using reinforcement learning.
-  * Developed novel odometry estimation algorithm for bulldozers using machine learning, currently expanting this work.
+  * Developed novel odometry estimation algorithm for bulldozers using machine learning, currently expanding this work.
   * Developed obstacle detection system for bulldozers using LiDARs and radars.
   * Developed mapping system for bulldozers using GNSS and LiDARs.